kadeland/kadeland/README.md

 ### Hey here 👋
-<p>I had work in the field of blockchain smart contract currently focusing on working with Flutter development.</p>
+<p>I had worked in the field of blockchain smart contract currently focusing on working with Flutter development.</p>

 ### Languages i worked with